 Roku generated $260.9 million in revenue during the quarter ending September 30, compared to $173.4 million during the same quarter a year ago.
 Net losses for the quarter came in at $26.5 million, compared to $7.9 million for Q3 of 2018.
 This translates to a loss of $0.22 per share.
 Analysts had expected losses of $0.28 per share on revenue of $257 million.

-The company now predicts to generate between $1.098 billion and $1.113 billion in revenues in 2019, and book net losses anywhere between $66 and $61 million for this year.
+The company now predicts to generate between $1.098 billion and $1.113 billion in revenues in 2019, and book net losses anywhere between $66 million and $61 million for this year.
 Both are better predictions than what Roku had forecast a quarter ago.

 Roku may still be best known for its hardware business, but most of that revenue was driven by ads running against those billions of hours of streaming content: In Q3, Roku generated 69% of its overall revenue, or $179.3 million, with advertising and services, while hardware sales were responsible for just $81.6 million.

 However, this doesn’t mean that Roku is abandoning the hardware business: The company introduced a range of new devices in recent weeks, including new audio hardware, which Roku CEO Anthony Wood specifically mentioned during Wednesday’s earnings call when asked about the company’s growing costs.
 Roku uses these devices as a way to grow its market share, and then monetize its audience via advertising.